kaeff/browse-together/README.md

 # Browse Together

 A browser extension to view websites together, in real time.
+No set up required, just install the extension and share a link with your peer.

 ## What it does

 The real-time part is done by Mozilla's TogetherJS.
 This extension just ships it, inserts it into an arbitrary page and allows to start a session.

+Unlike a browser tab sync plugin, it doesn't require a user account with the browser vendor

+Unlike a screen sharing solution, it should only share the commands, not a video feed, and thus should be much more responsive while requiring less bandwidth.

+Unlike "customer support" kind of applications, the main use case is remote pair programming.

+It's like a shared tmux + vim session, but for stack overflow :)

 ## Status